moka-guys/mokabed/Bedmaker/Pan5248/Pan5248_Logfile.md

 # Replace NA
 Replace NA with the correct gene names as in the request form.
 The ENSG number is obtained from Ensembl.

+# modify gene names
+Modify the gene names in the additional regions to match the names in the request form